 When I left Maine to go to college out west, I was teased unmercifully about my Maine dialect.
 Tired of constantly being asked to say "pahk the cah at the curb," or "Muthah, Fathah, where's the cah?"
 I made an effort to speak without an accent.
-Now, years later, once again living in Maine (and determined never to live anywhere else), I'm still trying to get my Maine accent back.
+Now, years later, once again living in Maine, I'm still trying to get my Maine accent back.
 If you're in the same shoes, or you're a visitor to Maine (aka an "outta statah") and would like to be able to fit in with the natives, here are a few tips on how to speak like a Mainah.

 Master the Maine Dialect